Skip to content

 • Removing: the snapshot is being deleted

-Daytona Sandboxes can run Docker containers inside them (Docker-in-Docker), enabling you to build, test, and deploy containerized applications.
-This is particularly useful when your projects have dependencies on external services like databases, message queues, or other microservices.
+Sandboxes can run Docker containers inside them (Docker-in-Docker), enabling you to build, test, and deploy containerized applications.

-Agents can seamlessly interact with these services since they run within the same sandbox environment, providing better isolation and security compared to external service dependencies.
-The following use cases are supported:
+Agents can interact with these services since they run within the same sandbox environment, providing better isolation and security compared to external service dependencies.

 • Run databases (PostgreSQL, Redis, MySQL) and other services